philzook58/philzook58.github.io/_posts/2024-02-19-applicative_python.md

 - Nonterminating functions.
 More on this another day.

 Overloading in python is a nice language feature that can make for some clean and fun library design.
 This is nice for example when you are writing logical expressions for a theorem prover like z3.
 It is somewhat unfortunate that you can't overload some particular constructs like `if else`, `and`, `or`, `not` expressions, comprehensions or `for`, `while`, `assert` statements.
 On choice is you can switch over to a bit clunkier syntax of using functions like `If(cond,the,else)`

 I did show a style of doing this for a weakest precondition analysis here. <https://www.philipzucker.com/weakest-precondition-z3py/>

-But a powerful, intriguing, but probably in poor taste is to get your hands on the python syntax tree.
+But a powerful, intriguing, but probably in poor taste thing to do is to get your hands on the python syntax tree.
 You can do this, python has very high amounts of metaprogrammability.

 Here I wrote some functions and a decorator to recognize the aforementioned applicative python and convert it to a z3 expression.